 There are many people out there who decide they would like to play the guitar but feel overwhelmed and don’t know where to start.
 One of the big decisions to be made is whether they should start with an acoustic or an eclectic guitar.
-When it comes to learning the guitar there is some good news here- either one is a great choice and you can definitely switch between the two because they are fundamentally the same!
+When it comes to guitar lessons there is some good news here- either one is a great choice and you can definitely switch between the two because they are fundamentally the same!
 Everyone has their own personal preferences and learning styles so there are some differences that should be considered before you choose between the two in the beginning.
 Let’s look at some of the key points to consider upfront.

 For many of us we will want to consider the money that will go into the learning process as well as the amount of space we can dedicate to it.
 One thing to keep in mind is that there is a lot more you need when you are committed to learning on an electric guitar.
 A guitar amp is one of those necessities specific to electric guitars- with acoustics this item is not necessary.
 Also the cord to plug your guitar into the amp is a must as well.
 This means you will have to have a little more space to dedicate to your instrument as well as a little bit more of a monetary investment.